inspire-eu-validation/RETIRED-ats-view-wmts/A.10.IR92.gettile.language.md

 **Prerequisites**

-* WMTS generic operation tests and GetTile specific operation tests in the OGC WMTS ATS ahve been passed.
+* WMTS generic operation tests and GetTile specific operation tests in the OGC WMTS ATS have been passed.
 * Test for the schema validity of the ServiceMetadata document has been passed.
 * Test for the existence and validity of the INSPIRE [ExtendedCapabilities](#extendedCapabilities) in ServiceMetadata document has been passed (*TODO: replace with a reference to this test after it's been created*).